8 Steps to Building a Successful Swag Store

 • Do employees have budgets, or are they spending their own money?

-• Will employees and distributors be required to purchase corporate logo merchandise through the store or can they buy from any vendor?
+• Will employees and distributors be required to purchase corporate logo merchandise through the store, or can they buy from any vendor?

+Many companies believe employees will spend their own money on promotional products, swag, and logo apparel.
+They are usually disappointed.
+If you give swag to employees, they love it, but typically they will not buy it.
 The best way to make a company store successful is to fund it.
-Some companies give employees an annual budget of to purchase company branded items.
-Other companies give points for birthdays, anniversaries, performance, safety, attendance or other criteria.
-Our system allows you to easily manage points and budgets for all employees.
+Some companies give employees an annual budget to purchase company-branded items.
+Others give points for birthdays, anniversaries, performance, safety, attendance, or other criteria.
+Our system lets you manage points and budgets for all employees.

 Ready To See A Real On-Demand Store In Action?